WiolaWysopal/TickTrack/README.md

 2. You can view the run history in `GitHub → Actions → Keep Supabase Awake`.

+## 🖼️ Favicon

+The application’s avatar (favicon) was generated using `Craion`, an AI-powered tool that creates images based on short text prompts.
+Craion uses generative models to produce graphics in various styles, making it easy to generate simple illustrations, icons, or visual concepts.
+The image used in this project was created specifically for the application and does not depict any real persons or objects.

 ## 🌐 Live Demo

 The **TickTrack** app is deployed and available online at: